RetroPie/RetroPie-Docs/docs/Setting-up-a-PS4-controller.md

 To force the controller to go to sleep, hold the **PS** button for 10 seconds.

 Once the light bar turns off, the controller is asleep.

+Shutting down your Pi will also turn the controller off.

 ### To wake up the controller